-An adult may wish to retain belongings that pose a fire hazard.
+An adult may wish to maintain contact with those posing a risk of harm.
 Professionals may need to explore compromise solutions that reduce risk while respecting the adult's wishes.

 - What's important to the adult: They feel socially connected to individuals staying in their home. - What's important for the adult: These individuals are exploiting the adult financially and using the property for criminal activity, increasing risk to the adult and community. - Negotiation: Professionals may work with the adult to understand the risks and explore safer ways to maintain social contact.